 The Bradley blows it up on Kickstarter through August 15, 2013.

-November 2013 Update: The Bradley exceeded its crowdfunding goal and is now available for direct purchase through the maker eone's company Website--follow the link below.
+November 2013 Update: The Bradley exceeded its crowdfunding goal and is now available for direct purchase--follow the link above.